Bensjoo/personal-cloud/kubernetes/README.md

 #### Using a subset of workers for longhorn?
-cluster is too small at the moment but many people seem to only allocate a few nodes to longhorn. using taints/tolerations to route more stateful pods to those nodes? available from all nodes still?
+cluster is too small at the moment but many people seem to only allocate a few nodes to longhorn. using taints/tolerations to route more stateful pods to those nodes? available from all nodes still? simply disabling scheduling of longhorn to some nodes seems to be one wa

 #### Backup
 can back up to S3 or NFS